grtrout/marriott-workshop/README.md

 Now that you have completed setting up your Confluent Cloud account, cluster, topic, and Schema Registry, this next step will guide you how to configure a local Connect cluster backed by your cluster in Confluent Cloud that you created earlier.

-1. Click on **Connectors**, and then click on **Self Managed**.
+1. Once in your cluster, click on **Connectors**, click **Add Connector**, click on the **Deployment** filter, and select **Self managed**.

-    > **Note:** Self Managed connectors are installed on a local Connect cluster backed by a source cluster in Confluent Cloud.
-This Connect cluster will be hosted and managed by you, and Confluent will fully support it.
+    > **Note:** Self managed connectors are installed on a local Connect cluster that integrates with your fully managed Kafka cluster in Confluent Cloud.
+The Connect cluster will be hosted and managed by you, and Confluent will fully support it.

     <div align="center" padding=25px>
        <img src="images/connectors-self-managed.png" width=75% height=75%>
     </div>

-1. To begin setting up **Connect**, you should have already cloned the repository during the Prerequisites step.
-If you have not, start by cloning Confluent's Commercial SE workshop repository.
+1. To begin setting up **Connect**, you will need to clone a different Confluent GitHub repository.
-    > **Note:** This repository contains **all** of the workshops and workshop series led by Confluent's Commercial SE team.
+    > **Note:** This repository contains other workshops and workshop series led by Confluent's Commercial SE team.
 Be sure to navigate to the correct sub-directory to access the right content.
     ```bash
     # Clone Confluent's Commercial SE Workshop repo
     git clone https://github.com/confluentinc/commercial-workshops